ssb22/PrimerPooler/README.md

 Version 1.7 makes the ignoring of variant sequences in the genome optional, and warns if primers not being found might be due to variant sequences having been ignored.

 Version 1.72 changes the license to Apache 2.0.

+Version 1.8 allows multiple amplicons to share one primer and to be kept together.

 Glossary
 --------